Paper Birch - Tree Plantations, Wood Pellets, Birch Syrup and Biomass

 Whether you are using Paper Birch as an ornamental tree or a wood pellet tree plantation, it is important to know where it grows best.
 The Paper Birch distribution map shown below will help determine if your area is suitable for growing birch.

 When it comes to syrup from trees, most of us are familiar with the famous Maple Syrup made from tapping Maple trees in early spring as soon as the sap starts to run.
 If I told you that you could make Birch Syrup, you would probably think I was some kind of drip; but it’s true.
-The making of Birch Syrup is a fairly new industry that began in Alaska of all places as an alternative to Maple Syrup, which is expensive to import, and can’t be made locally because there are no Maple trees.
+The making of Birch Syrup is a fairly new industry that began in Alaska of all places as an alternative to Maple Syrup, which is expensive to import, and can’t be made locally because maple trees won't grow that far north.

-Paper Birch growing in the mixed boreal forests of Alaska and Northern Canada are ideal for syrup production; at present a literally "un-tapped" resource.
+Paper Birch growing in the mixed boreal forests of Alaska and Northern Canada are ideal for syrup production and at present literally "un-tapped" resource.

 Paper Birch tree plantation owners can create a supplemental income from tapping their birch trees to collect Birch Syrup for sale in their area.
 There are less than 2,000 gallons of Birch Syrup on the market each year compared to 8 million gallons of maple syrup, so the market has room to grow.
 As a rule it takes approximately 90 to 100 gallons of birch sap to make I gallon of Birch Syrup.